mxdgroup/sydneychiropractorcbd.com.au/astro/src/content/blog/pregnancy-back-pain-help.md

 - Improved Mobility: Maintaining proper alignment can help women stay active throughout their pregnancy, which is beneficial for both mother and baby.
 - Better Sleep: Reduced back pain related to pregnancy can lead to improved sleep quality, which is crucial during pregnancy.
 - Optimal Fetal Positioning: A balanced pelvis provides the best environment for the baby to move into the optimal position for birth.
-- Shorter Labor Times: Some studies suggest that women who receive chiropractic care during pregnancy may experience shorter labor times.
+- Shorter Labour Times: Some studies suggest that women who receive chiropractic care during pregnancy may experience shorter labour times.
-- Reduced Need for Interventions: By promoting optimal fetal positioning, chiropractic care may reduce the need for interventions during labor.
+- Reduced Need for Interventions: By promoting optimal fetal positioning, chiropractic care may reduce the need for interventions during labour.

 ## Safety of Chiropractic Care During Pregnancy